 Stuart has over 20 years of experience within frontline services and consultancy within health and social care, specialising in delivering whole system transformational change.

-Joel is an experienced public sector management consultant, having worked across major local authority transformation programmes, delivering complex whole system transformation.
+Emma is a highly experienced CHAMPS2, MSP and PRINCE2 practitioner, having worked across major local authority transformation programmes, delivering complex whole system transformation.

 Nyasha has a master’s degree in social work from the University of Sheffield.
 For several years she has worked as a qualified social worker, supporting the most vulnerable adults across South Yorkshire.